marczz/rest-sphinx-memo/source/ReST.rst

 We can use enumerate with numerals, alphabetic lower case or upper case, roman numerals lower case or upper case.

-We can write enumeration followed by a period, a right parenthese, or surrounded by a parentheses; but these punctuation are not kept in the rendering; *rst2html* render ``i.``, ``i)`` or ``(i)`` as "i." and Sphinx render them as "a.".
+We can write enumeration followed by a period, a right parenthesis, or surrounded by a parentheses; but these punctuation are not kept in the rendering; *rst2html* render ``i.``, ``i)`` or ``(i)`` as "i." and Sphinx render them as "a.".